rancher/dashboard/docusaurus/docs/plugins/extensions-api.md

 Example 1:
 ```
+{
+  where: '...',
-{}
+  when: {}
+}
 ```

-Passing an empty object as a `locationConfig` will apply a given extension enhancement to all locations where it can be apllied.
+Passing an empty object as a `locationObject` will apply a given extension enhancement to all locations where it can be apllied.

 Example 2:
 ```
+{
+  where: '...',
-{ product: 'home' }
+  when: { product: 'home' }
+}
 ```

 Extension enhancement will be applied on the homepage of rancher dashboard (if applicable).

 Example 3:
 ```
+{
+  where: '...',
-{ resource: 'pod', id: 'pod-nxr5vm' }
+  when: { resource: 'pod', id: 'pod-nxr5vm' }
+}
 ```

 Extension enhancement will be applied on the resource `pod` with id `pod-nxr5vm` (if applicable).

 Example 4:
 ```
 {
+  where: '...',
+  when: {
     cluster:  'local',
     resource: 'catalog.cattle.io.clusterrepo',
     mode:     'edit'
+  }
 }
 ```